The Best Colorado Hikes to Add to Your Bucket List

 Timberline Falls Hike

 Looking for a bit of a challenge while visiting Rocky Mountain National Park?
-If so then why not try this stellar out and back hike?
+If so then why not try this stellar out-and-back hike?

 Not only is it a popular backpacking route in Colorado, but this hike will take you around 4 hours to complete and will take you past Timberline Falls by way of Glacier Gorge Trail.